emi420/ollama-batch/README.md

 # Ollama Batch Text Processor

-This simple utility will runs LLM prompts over a list of texts and print the results as a JSON response.
+This simple utility will runs LLM prompts over a list of texts or images and print the results as a JSON response.

 ### How it works?

+### For texts

 It contatenates your prompt with each text and call Ollama over it.